To understand how we came to make our own pet food—a topic chock full of politics and controversy—a condensed backstory is in order...

 For comparison, here is the ingredient list from Primal Pet Food's raw frozen chicken nuggets.
 We have actually given this product to Mia on occasions when we've been traveling.
 As you can see, their list isn't much different from mine and most of it can be purchased on a single trip to the grocery store.

-Finally, we don't give Mia store bought dog treats.
+One final controversial note.
+We don't give Mia store bought dog treats.
 Not only does she turn her nose up at most of them, but most of them are tooth-rotting diabetes-causing crap.
 We are strong proponents of feeding dogs "table scraps", i.e. sharing from our plates.
 See why I saved this note for the end?
 A comment such as this is pure blasphemy!
 Outrageous!
 Feeding a dog from the table?
 Off with his head!
 Hear me out...

 I would never eat one of those strange smelling, plastic looking, heavily dyed and processed dog treats.
 They are revolting.
 So why on earth would I give them to my dog who is essentially my child?
 She deserves nothing less than what I would feed myself... or in some cases she deserves much better!
 So unless what I'm eating is too spicy, too salty, or something that's poisonous to dogs, there's no reason she can't have some in moderation.
 Because her weight is so well controlled on the homemade food, she doesn't get fat from eating table treats.
 Usually it ends up being something like a piece of tofu, a stir-fried string bean, a dollop of potato soup, or a spoonful of ice cream.
 Is it bad manners?
 I couldn't care less.
 I've known humans with much worse!